Frequently Asked Questions

 We accept students with many different backgrounds.
 As a result, we start courses at an elementary level to ensure that all students are on firm footing.
 If you have studied dairy science, you may find that the first weeks of a course review what you have already learned.
 However, our courses ramp up quickly to a graduate level and should quickly exceed the depth of your undergraduate coursework.

-The MPS program operates in partnership with a dozen large dairy processing companies.
-Each company has agreed to provide at least one paid internship.
+The MPS program operates in partnership with more than a dozen large dairy processing companies.
+These companies participate in our program because they value our students as future interns and employees.
 We are confident that if you enter our program, you will secure an internship.
+That said, the ultimate responsibility for finding an internship lies with the student.

 Yes.
 You may complete your internship with a company of your choice, contingent on approval by the MPS faculty.
 International students are encouraged to consider international internships.

 Yes.
 All MPS-approved internships will offer competitive wages.
-Current MPS students have accepted internships paying $20-30/hour.
+Current MPS students have accepted internships paying $20-35/hour.

 Most of our industry partners offer housing options to interns.
 Housing may be subsidized or free of charge.

-The MPS is a new program, so we do not have a track record of job placement.
-However, it is important to note that our program exists because of a real industry need.
+Job placement has been excellent.
+Nearly all graduates of the programs have obtained jobs in their field.
+Our program exists because of a real industry need.
 The dairy industry continues to grow, and many dairy processing companies face challenges in filling existing and anticipated openings.
-Our partners asked for our help in developing the MPS program to recruit and train students for management roles in dairy processing.
-They have invested in our program and want it to succeed.
-They have already extended employment offers to many of our current students.
-Future employment prospects are excellent.
+Our partners asked for our help in developing the MPS program to recruit and train students for existing management roles in dairy processing.
+Future employment prospects remain promising.

 The dairy processing industry is large, stable, and resistant to economic downturns.
 Dairy foods are staples and enjoy steady demand.
 The need for dairy protein as a nutritional supplement is growing worldwide.
 Experts project steady industry growth for at least the next couple of decades.

-The MPS program tuition for 2016-2017 is $20,000 per student.
-This amount covers tuition and fees.
+The MPS program tuition for 2019-2020 is $24,000 per student.
+Additional fees can be found here.
 There may additional costs, including books, licensure fees, supplies, and travel expenses, but these costs will likely be minimal.
-Please note that fees are under review and are subject to change for 2017-2018, or at any time without prior notice.
+Fees are subject to change without prior notice.
 This is a self-sustaining program; no state resources are used to support the program.

 No. All students pay the same tuition and fees.

 The MPS program does not offer scholarships.
-The program does qualify for student loans.
+The program does qualify for student loan programs.
 A limited number of assistantships and sponsorships may be available.
-If you are interested, please contact MPS Program Manager Tom Johnson at email@example.com.
+If you are interested, please contact MPS Program Manager Tom Johnson at firstname.lastname@example.org.

 Many of our students work part time while attending the MPS program.
 The amount you will be able to work depends on your ability to keep up with coursework.
 Of our students who do work, most don’t work more than 10-15 hours per week.